DePaul Blue Demons men's basketball: Tony Stubblefield era – (2021–2024)

 On April 1, 2021, Tony Stubblefield was hired as head coach.
 He previously served as an assistant coach at Oregon.
 Stubblefield was fired on January 22, 2024 after a troubling partial season of (3–15).
 Only managing to beat South Dakota, Louisville, and Chicago State.
 All home games.
 He returned to his previous assistant coaching position at Oregon.

 On February 24, Terry Cummings had his No. 32 (1979–1982) jersey retired by the program.
 Becoming only the third player in franchise history to receive the honor and the first since Mark Aguirre in 1996.

 Assistant coach Matt Brady served as the interim head coach for the remainder of the 2023-24 season finishing (3–29) (.093) overall and (0–20) in the Big East before leaving and becoming the assistant coach at High Point University.
-Making it the worst season since 1996–97 season (4–36) and the worst in franchise history.
+Making it the worst season since 1996–97 season (4–36) and the worst in program history.

 Chris Holtmann era ― (2024–present)

-2024–25 season
+2024–25 Season

 On March 14, 2024, former Butler and Ohio State head coach Chris Holtmann was hired as the new head coach on a six-year deal.
 With Ohio State's former assistant coach Jack Owens also being hired.

 Holtmann and the 2024–25 team went 7–1 to start the season, losing their first game on the road to Texas Tech in the program's final Big East–Big 12 Battle on December 4, 2024.
 On January 17, 2025, the team won their first Big East Conference game since January 18, 2023.
 They would defeat Georgetown at Capital One Arena 73–68, their first conference win in 1 year and 364 days after 39 straight losses.
 The team would follow that up on February 2, 2025 with their first conference win at home since January 10, 2023, defeating Seton Hall 74–57.
 This ended a 2 year and 24 day drought.

 On February 22, Dave Corzine had his No. 40 (1974–1978) jersey retired by the program.
 Becoming the fourth player in franchise history to receive the honor.

 The improvement could be seen compared to the last season as the team finished (14–20) overall and (4–16) in the conference, finishing with the #10 seed.
 The team even managed to reach the quarterfinals of the 2025 Big East tournament, where they would lose a hard fought battle against #2 seed Creighton.
 Losing 81–85 in double-overtime.

 On March 17, 2025, it was announced that the Blue Demons would play in the College Basketball Crown inaugural postseason tournament as the #15 seed.
 The team played #2 seed Cincinnati in the First Round at MGM Grand Garden Arena on April 1, losing 61–83.